annumberhocker/logging_utility/README.md

 ### Accessing the URL on Code Engine

 Wait for the build to complete.
-To access the URL go into the **Applications** page within the Code Engine Project, and click the **OpenURL** link next to the newly deployed `rag-app` application
+To access the URL go into the **Applications** page within the Code Engine Project, and click the **OpenURL** link next to the newly deployed application

 A quick sanity check with `<url>/docs` will take you to the swagger ui.
 To try the APIs from swagger, you will need to click the **Authorize** button at the top and add the value you set for RAG-APP-API-KEY in the environment variables